lichiy-web/RentalCar/README.md

 web application.
 On the
 [catalog page](https://rental-car-nine-pi.vercel.app/catalog) you can:

-- explore car available to rent
+- explore cars available to rent
 - load more and more cars if you need
 - filter result by brand, price and mileage range
 - follow the link